 Airport operations can be disrupted by adverse weather.
 Therefore, an airport need to prepare to prevent and mitigate harmful consequences of adverse weather conditions.
 Adverse weather conditions are categorized into seven groups including ice, frost, freezing rain, strong winds, rain, snow, and fog or low visibility.
 An airport shall set up procedures in this part according to its local geography and atmosphere.

 Purpose

-Define A purpose the airport establishes procedures for hazardous meteorological conditions.
+Define the purpose the airport establishes procedures for hazardous meteorological conditions.
 The purpose of the procedures should focus on safeguarding an airport and aircraft operations.